chombo-discharge/chombo-discharge/Convergence/AdvectionDiffusion2D/README.md

-## Convergence/Core/AdvectionSpatial2D
+## Convergence/AdvectionDiffusion2D

-This example computes spatial convergence rates for CdrGodunov, a MUSCL-type advection solver.
+This example computes spatial convergence rates for Physics/AdvectionDiffusion.
-It uses the initial data and velocity fields from Physics/AdvectionDiffusion.
-If changes are made to the velocity/initial fields in that physics module, this needs needs to be modified.
+The solution errors are computed by coarsening a solution with finer (2x) grid resolution.

 # Compilation